arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 Part of your app (probably a service) that we call _client_ is relaying on some kind of interface for its proper behavior.
 Of course ruby does not have explicit interfaces so what I mean is a compatibility in a duck-typing way :).
-Implicity interface defined by how we call our methods (what parameters they take and what they return).
+Implicit interface defined by how we call our methods (what parameters they take and what they return).
 There is a solution, an already existing component (_adaptee_) that can do the job but does not expose the interface that we would like to use.
 The mediator between